Billingegroup/cookiecutter/README.md

 When copying over documentation files, make sure you include any additional package-specific information that may be in those files.
 For instance, there may be a more verbose description of what the package does, or tutorial/example/utility files.
 DO NOT REMOVE THEM.

 When you see files with `..automodule::` within them, these are API documentation.
-There will be a script on generating the API documentation.
-Once that is up and running, feel free to delete any API documentation files.
-Then, enter the `api` directory (`root/doc/source/api`) and run the script to auto-populate the documentation.
+However, these are not populated.
+We will populate them using our release scripts.
+1. Make sure you have our release scripts repository.
+Go to `dev` and running `git clone https://github.com/Billingegroup/release-scripts.git`.
+2. Enter your package directory (git clone in your `dev`).
+For example, I would run `cd ./diffpy.pdfmorph`.
+3. Get the path of the package directory proper.
+In the case of `diffpy.pdfmorph`, this is `./src/diffpy/pdfmorph`.
+In general, for `a.b.c`, this is `./src/a/b/c`.
+4. Run the API script.
+This is done by running `python <path_to_auto_api> <package_name> <path_to_package_proper> <path_to_api_directory>`.
+   1. If you have followed the steps above, the command is `python ../release-scripts/auto_api.py <package_name> <path_to_package_proper> ./doc/source/api`.

+Make sure you build the documentation by going to `/doc` and running `make html`.
+The error "No module named" (`e.g. WARNING: autodoc: failed to import module 'tools' from module 'diffpy.pdfmorph'; the following exception was raised: No module named 'diffpy.utils'`) can be resolved by adding `autodoc_mock_imports = [<pkg>]` to your `conf.py` right under imports.
+In the case of `PDFmorph`, this was done by adding `autodoc_mock_imports = ["diffpy.utils",]`.

 ## Workflow for testing diffpy.utils files